-Our team, which is made up of mountain trekking enthusiasts, developed these gloves to bring you warmth in cool weather.
+Our team of mountain trekking enthusiasts developed these gloves to provide warmth in cold weather.
 Ideal for spring and autumn!
-These touchscreen-compatible and breathable gloves are reinforced at the palm and fingers to provide additional durability when using poles or preparing the bivouac.
+Touch sensitive and breathable, these gloves have reinforced palms and fingers for increased resistance when using poles or preparing a bivouac.

-Capacity of the gloves to handle objects: 4/5 rating when worn alone.
+The liner glove's ability to handle objects, rated 4/5 when worn alone.

 Ease of use

-Pairing loop for fastening your gloves together.
+Pairing buckle to clip your gloves together.
 Ideal for storing them.